4 Weeks Pregnant

 Chances are, though, you won’t have an ultrasound at 4 weeks.
 When you call the OB to tell them you’re 4 weeks pregnant, they might tell you congrats and then have you make your first prenatal appointment for about a month from now.

 We know it seems like an eternity to wait.
 But if you have a clean bill of health and no risk of pregnancy complications, there simply isn’t a need to be seen by a doctor just yet.
-There will be much more for the OB to see (including a heartbeat!) around week eight or nine.
-In the meantime, eat well, drink lots of water, avoid unhealthy habits like drinking and smoking, and try to relax.
+There will be much more for the OB to see (including a heartbeat!) around week 8 or 9.
+In the meantime, eat well, drink lots of water, avoid unhealthy habits like drinking and smoking and try to relax.

 Reminders for the week: